jackgray/spotlight/producers/finance/regsho/README.md

 FINRA provides separate reports for FTDs related to OTC trades and "Other OTC" trades.
 This distinction helps differentiate between the standard OTC market and less regulated OTC markets.

 #### OTC (Over-The-Counter) Trades
 These are trades conducted directly between parties without the use of a central exchange.
-FINRA (Financial Industry Regulatory Authority) reports FTDs for OTC trades.

 #### Other OTC
 This category includes trades that are not listed on major exchanges and are typically traded through OTC markets.
-FINRA also reports FTDs for these trades.

 #### Trade Reporting Facilities (TRFs)
-Platforms established by FINRA to facilitate the reporting of over-the-counter (OTC) trades in equities and related securities.
-These facilities play a crucial role in ensuring transparency and regulatory compliance in the trading of securities that are not listed on national exchanges or are traded off-exchange.
+Platforms established by FINRA to facilitate the reporting of OTC trades in equities and related securities that may not be listed on national exchanges or are traded off-exchange.

 TRF Exchange Participants: https://www.finra.org/filing-reporting/trf/trf-exchange-participants

-FINRA currently has 3 active TRFs
-NYSE TRF, and 2 Nasdaq TRFs:
+FINRA currently has 3 active TRFs: 1 NYSE TRF, and 2 Nasdaq TRFs

 ##### NYSE Trade Reporting Facility (NYTRF)
 Provides a platform for reporting trades executed away from the NYSE and ensures that all trades, including those in listed and non-listed securities, are reported to a centralized system.